Rudraprasadkar351/Portfolio/README.md

-# Professional Portfolio Website - Documentation
+# Portfolio Website - Documentation

 ## Project Overview
 A clean, simple, and fully responsive portfolio website designed for professionals to showcase their projects, skills, and contact information.
 Built with pure HTML, CSS, and JavaScript with a traditional navigation structure.